GroundingBooth: Grounding Text-to-Image Customization: Our Approach

-where $\textit{ Fourier }$ represents the Fourier embedding~\cite{tancik2020fourier}, $MLP(.,.)$ is a multi-layer perceptron, $[.,.]$ is concatenation operation, $L$ is the location information which can be represented as $\boldsymbol{L}=\left[x_{\min }, y_{\min }, x_{\max }, y_{\max }\right]$, and $h^{(T, I)}$ is the grounding token.
-The generated grounding token $\boldsymbol{h}^{(T,I)}$ contains the location features of both the reference object and the text prompt.
-It is then injected into the U-Net layers of the diffusion models.
-Specifically, inspired by GLIGEN~\cite{li2023gligen}, we inject the grounding token through a gated self-attention layer, which is located between the self-attention layer and cross-attention layer in each Transformer block of the U-Net, represented as:
+where $\textit{Fourier}$ represents the Fourier embedding~\citep{tancik2020fourier}, $MLP(.,.)$ is a multi-layer perceptron, $[.,.]$ is concatenation operation, and $h^{(\mathcal{T}, \mathcal{X})}$ is the grounding tokens. $\psi_{text}$ and $\psi_{obj}$ denote to the text encoder and image encoder, respectively.
+The generated grounding token ${h}^{(\mathcal{T}, \mathcal{X})}$ is an integration of the layout information of text entities, layout information of subject images, and the rich vision feature of the subject.
+We then inject the grounding tokens through a gated self-attention layer~\citep{li2023gligen} that is newly introduced into each transformer block of the diffusion u-net, in-between the original self-attention layer and cross-attention layer of the original block.
+We formulate the gated attention layer as:

-where $\gamma$ is a learnable scalar initialized as $0$, $\boldsymbol{h}^{(T,I)}$ is the grounding token and $v$ is the output of the self-attention layer.
+where $\gamma$ is a learnable scalar initialized as $0$, ${h}^{(\mathcal{T},\mathcal{X})}$ is the grounding token and $v$ is the output of the self-attention layer.
 During training, the model adaptively learns to adjust the weight $\gamma$ of the grounding module, which ensures stable training and balances the weight between the grounding token and the visual features.